spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 ## Prerequisites

-Note the following required accounts, prerequisites, and limitations before starting on this tutorial:
+Note the following required accounts, prerequisites, and limitations before starting this tutorial:

 * You'll need access to the Kubernetes environment that you configured when going through [Kubernetes Quickstart](/spire/try/getting-started-k8s/)
 * You'll need access to the AWS console to configure an identity provider, policy, role, and S3 bucket